mugdhabondre/GoCamelCase/Design.md

 This algorithm runs in O(n^2).
 We will discuss improvements over the algorithm in Improvements section.

 A peculiar thing to observe about this algorithm is, it picks a chain of shortest words.
-For example, a string _mango_, could be the noun _mango_ or a combination of two words, _man_ and _mo_.
+For example, a string _mango_, could be the noun _mango_ or a combination of two words, _man_ and _go_.
 The algorithm displays the output as _manGo_.
-This is because the inner loop of the DP traverses the input in reverses and tries to find the shortest word from index j to i, that can be included in a chain of words till j.
+This is because the inner loop of the DP traverses the input in reverse and tries to find the shortest word from index j to i, that can be included in a chain of words till j.

 ## Implementation